kubevirt/user-guide/vm-creation.md

 ## Creation and life-cycle

 With the installation of KubeVirt, new resource kinds are added to the Kubernetes API to managed Virtual Machines.
-These new kinds all you to create new objects of that kind.
+These new kinds allow you to create new objects of that kind.

 Virtual Machines are represented by objects of the `VM` kind.
 Because the kinds are added to the Kubernete API, the stock Kubernetes client tools \(`kubectl`\) can be used to create, modify, and delete VM objects.

 ### VM API